All Episodes

 The Los Angeles Times poll has the rest of the polling industry in a tizzy.

-And in fact, you know what I found out that a lot of polsters are mad at the LA Times poll.
+I found out that a lot of pollsters are mad at the L.A.
+Times poll.

-The LA Times poll measures support for Trump outdoing support for Hillary, although today Hillary's up by three-tenths of a point.
+The L.A.
+Times poll measures support for Trump outdoing support for Hillary, although today Hillary's up by three-tenths of a point.

 The LA Times poll has not shown Hillary leading other than a few days after a convention.

-And there's a story from real clear politics, Sean Trende about how the, and he analyzes it by by the way, why pay attention to it?
+And there's a story from Real Clear Politics Sean Trende about how the, and he analyzes it by, by the way, why pay attention to it?

 It's the Rand poll.